northstowekarate/northstowekarate.github.io/posts/2024/07/31/index.md

 ---
 layout: base.njk
 title: 5th Lesson - We practiced kumite for the first time
-description: We focused on kumite this lesson with both Jodan and Chudan attacks
+description: In tonights lesson we did kumite for the first time.
+We practiced attacking and defending against stepping punch to the face and to the body.
 date: 2024-07-31
 ---
 ## 5th session